-Mitchell’s boss was John Oxley who had opened up several areas to white settlers including the Lachlan, Macquarie and Tweed Rivers.
-With Allan Cunningham, Oxley beat an inland path to what would become Queensland via the Brisbane River But the difficulties of his explorations led to an early death.
-John Oxley died in 1828 aged just 45.
-Hired just a year earlier, Oxley’s ill-health was always at the back of Mitchell’s mind and suddenly he was promoted into the role he would keep for the next 27 years and four major explorations.
+Sir Thomas Livingstone Mitchell was a Lieutenant Colonel in the British Army who earned his stripes with Wellington in the 1811 Iberian Campaign against Napoleon.
+The Duke was so impressed by the young Scot, barely 19, he commissioned him to survey the battlefields.
+After 16 years of military service he was head-hunted by the Crown to perform the same duties for the young colony of New South Wales as Deputy Surveyor-General.Mitchell’s boss was John Oxley who had opened up several areas to white settlers including the Lachlan, Macquarie and Tweed Rivers.
+With Allan Cunningham, Oxley beat an inland path to what would become Queensland via the Brisbane River.
+But the difficulties of explorations led to Oxley’s death in 1828 aged just 45.
+Oxley’s ill-health was always at the back of Mitchell’s mind and suddenly he was promoted into the role he would keep for the next 27 years and four major explorations.

-The first of those in 1831 took Mitchell directly due north of Sydney towards Tamworth.
+The first of those in 1831 took Mitchell directly north of Sydney towards Tamworth.
 He found the Gwydir River and turned inland till he found the Darling.
 After natives killed two of three helpers, Mitchell returned to Sydney to plan his next sortie.
 It took four years to return to the Darling but he was determined to find out where this long meandering river emptied into the sea.
 His botanist Richard Cunningham was killed by the Aborigines and Mitchell was forced to withdraw again after a skirmish.

 Undaunted, he was back a year later to try again.
 There was more battles with natives and he killed seven of a large posse of 200 that were attacking him.
 This time he followed the Darling until it joined the Murray near Wentworth.
 Mitchell went on to see the Grampians and he followed the Glenelg River to the Bass Strait coast (where Nelson is now).
-Mitchell returned to Sydney a hero after opening up this vast stretch of Australia Felix to the Europeans.
+Mitchell returned to Sydney a hero after opening up this vast stretch of Australia Felix to Europeans.

 Mitchell followed the Cogoon Creek which he renamed what he thought the natives called it: Muckadilla Creek.
 This took him into great pastoral country west of what is now Roma.
 He christened a hill in the region Mt Abundance and from its top, marvelled over what he called a “a champaign region, spotted with wood, stretching as far as human vision or even the telescope would reach.”
 Mitchell would continue west to find the Warrego and Barcoo Rivers but it was his description of Mt Abundance that resonated.
 By champaign, Mitchell meant undulating country, but many who followed in his path were made drunk by his vision.
-It was to be his final exploration.
+It was his final exploration.

 When he returned to Sydney, he told his friend and fellow Scot William MacPherson about his discoveries.
 His son Allan MacPherson held lands at Keera in New England and Mitchell encouraged him to try his luck at Mount Abundance.
 Heading north-west and crossing St George’s Bridge in the path of Mitchell, MacPherson was the first white settler of the Maranoa in 1847 just a year after his mentor, bringing with him his workers, cattle and sheep.